 You have to hand it to Milady as well - locked in a small room and guarded by someone specifically chosen as loyal and impossible to seduce, she turns him into her very means of escape and of assassinating the Duke of Buckingham.

-Values Dissonance: Frequently Lampshaded by Dumas, as he often breaks the narrative to wryly note that his heroes' womanizing ways were just common practice in those days.
+Frequently lampshaded in other cases by Dumas, as he often breaks the narrative to wryly note that his heroes' womanizing ways were just common practice in those days.
 Possibly actually meant to be a Take That against practices in his own time.
 This trope is notably averted when D'Artagnan seems just as troubled by Athos' murder confession as the reader is.
 The fact that he later turned out to be mistaken only complicates the matter further.

 Villain Decay: Going along with Le Vicomte de Bragelonne's main theme of how the new generation is far too Romantic and not as adventurous as the previous one, the villains suffer as well.
 De Wardes (son of the man d'Artagnan wounded in the first book) stirs up some romantic tension and briefly duels two people, but beyond that, is a far cry from Milady or Mordaunt.
 Similarly, Colbert lacks the respective cunning and manipulation of Richelieu and Mazarin.